This post is dedicated to my dentist aunt Janice, and everyone who has teeth.

 20 tips to restore oral ecology

 Optimal and preventative oral health cannot exclusively be achieved in the dental office.
-Oral hygiene and nutrition are the key to preventing major dental work and the consequences it can have on the body.
+Oral hygiene and nutrition is the key to preventing major dental work and the consequences it can have on the body.

 Dental care needs to be more accessible, so here are a few simple holistic dental care tips and tricks that have worked for me when it comes to the art of maintaining oral ecology – and even helping prevent the onset of seasonal colds.
-With a combination of ancient rituals and modern understanding, natural products and a proper diet, these tips will get you started when it comes to the quest of supporting your mouth and whole body.
+With a combination of ancient rituals and modern understanding, non-toxic products and a proper diet, these tips will get you started when it comes to the quest of supporting your mouth and whole body.